-Online Dating and Mental Health: Loneliness, Social Anxiety & the Negative Effects of Online Dating, Red Flags, Depression, Addiction, Research Studies, Facts
+Dating Apps + Mental Health: Loneliness, Social Anxiety & Negative Effects of Online Dating.
+Red Flags, Depression, Addiction & Research Studies.

 I am a big fan of online dating when done correctly.
 As a tool, it’s a great way to meet others outside your routine.
 Single parents, busy professionals, those who are new to a city etc. can benefit when time is limited, routines and ability to go out all the time is scarce or when you are looking to meet others you normally would not have met due to constraints of friends, social circles, neighborhoods and more.

 Unfortunately, many folks rely on dating apps exclusively which is not the worst thing but when you spend excessive amount of time (I recommend no more than 3 times a week, 20 minutes a day max) and it starts to affect your health, outlook and social life – that’s when it becomes a danger.